Skip to content

 • Avoid costly drinks: PSA: You don't need a cocktail with every meal.

-May I have a glass of water, please? - sincerely, your wallet & body
+May I have a glass of water, please? - Sincerely, your wallet and body.

 Why you should budget

 Budgeting for your trip can significantly reduce financial stress.
-Knowing your financial limits allows you to plan activities without the worry of overspending.
-Additionally, a well-planned budget helps you avoid debt and financial strain after your trip.
-The peace of mind that comes from having a financial plan means you can focus on enjoying your travel experience without constantly worrying about money.
+Knowing your financial limits lets you plan activities.
+You won't worry about overspending.
+Also, a good budget helps you avoid debt and stress after your trip.
+A financial plan brings peace of mind.
+You can then enjoy your travels without worrying about money.

-Lucky for you, we have 2 budgeting templates designed for exactly this:
+Lucky for you, we have two budgeting templates designed for exactly this:

 A year into our digital nomad lifestyle, we’ve compiled all our learnings into these budgeting templates.